rsmith-nl/scripts/README.rst

 All the functions in the python scripts come with documentation strings to explain what they do.
 The shell scripts have comments where necessary.
 They use basic ``sh`` syntax and to not use ``bash`` extensions.

+All these programs are tested and in use on the FreeBSD operating system.
+The shell-scripts use the plain old ``sh`` that comes with FreeBSD, but should work with ``bash``.
+Most of it should work on other BSD systems, Linux or OS-X without major problems.

+The Python_ scripts are written in for Python 3.
+A lot of them will work on version 2.7 with small changes.
+The Python scripts should work on other BSD systems, Linux and OS-X. They *might* work on MS-windows as well, provided that the external programs and modules they use are available.  *This is not tested, however*.
+Patches welcome.

 License